mheiss/rc-tacos/team/readme.txt

 Available TeamProjectSets
 -------------------------

-The latest version v2 is running with eclipse 3.4 and is currently under active development -> Tacos_subclipse_v2.psf

 The v1 version is the current productive version and developed with eclipse 3.3 -> Tacos_subclipse_v1.psf

+The v2 version was a technology preview and is NOT longer developed.
+Is running with eclipse 3.4.
+  -> Tacos_subclipse_v2.psf

 Requirements
 ------------